-The Bookstore, located in Building A-8, offers a variety of services to students, faculty and staff at West Los Angeles College.
+The Bookstore offers a variety of services to students, faculty and staff at West Los Angeles College.
 It is open six days a week, Monday through Saturday, and four evenings a week, Monday through Thursday.

 The Bookstore sells textbooks and supplies, college imprinted sportswear, general books, study aids, computer software and magazines.
 It also operates a convenience store that stocks a wide variety of snacks and beverages.